ramigs/nuxt-fauna-article/nuxt-fauna.md

 ```

 And that's it!
 You have now a working static site in the `dist` folder, that can
-be served directly from a CDN!
+be served directly from a CDN 👏!

 ## Adding dynamic content to our Repo Catalogue